developer-zebra/developer-zebra-site/src/stagenow/4-1/stageclient/index.md

 3. **Attach (or insert) the storage device and boot** the (new or enterprise-reset) device to be staged.

 ##### `IMPORTANT NOTES:`
-* **

-MX9.0 didnt had any security check, any file with extension as .bin would have skipped SUW

-with MX9.1 a security check has been added for skipping SUW, so any profile created in 9.0 will not skip suw on MX 9.1 and above devices
+* **On devices with MX 9.0**, any `.bin` file causes Setup Wizard bypass.
+* **On devices with MX 9.1 and later**, a security check ensures that bypass occurs only if the StageNow Profile was created using MX 9.1 or later.
 * **Devices with MX 9.1 (or later) automatically skip the Android Set-up Wizard** and begin staging when a `.bin` file is found.
 More about [skipping the Android SUW](../Profiles/wipedevice/#setupwizardmanualbypass).

 >**Note**: Staging Profiles stored on an SD card take precedence over USB.